I am still at an impasse in this chapter on Light, but in redoing some of the

 or λ = 5.0832 rod widths x c / rotational velocity

-when this value is unity (1/1), as proceeding, wave length = 5.0832 rod widths multiplied by the % value BC has of the ABC rotational value of c, to be figured out by equation C-11.
+when this value is unity (1/1), as proceeding, wave length = 5.0832 rod widths multiplied by the % value BC has of the ABC rotational value of c, figured out by equation C-11 under "but what is light" below after the next section.

 Both B and C have “orbital” motions, but C’s orbital motion precesses around a point, therefore this point moves with a constant linear velocity, whereas the other points fluctuate according to how the direction of rotation matches the linear motion.